vlandham/captain_z/out/captain_z.ebook.md

 Now Captain Z frowned.
 She had never heard of a hero pirate.
 Those words didn't make much sense together in her ears.

-"One last question about this then," Captain Z said.
+"One last question about this," Captain Z said.
 "Does steed just mean horse?
 If I had a little pony to ride, it would be floating too?"

 Dr. Star thought for a bit.
 "That's what the word steed usually means," she said finally.
 "But it could be that the poem is saying it that way just to rhyme.
 Perhaps anything ridden could count as a steed.
 I can't say for sure."

-_If that were true,_ she thought, _my steed would be Wind Drinker._ That was an exciting thought.
+_If that were true,_ Captain Z thought, _my steed would be Wind Drinker._ That was an exciting thought.
 A flying ship would be a whole lot more useful then a flying horse to a pirate.

 # 29

 Both women were very tired, it had been a long day.
 Dr. Star yawned and started to get out of her chair to go to bed.

 "Let's get some shuteye" Dr. Star sighed.
 "We can tour the town tomorrow.
 See all the friendly faces."